 What is personal finance?
 Personal finance is the activity or group of activities used by an individual to manage his or her finances.
 It includes an initial assessment of the current position, identification of goals, creating a strategic plan to achieve these goals, executing the plan to handle one’s personal financial affairs and monitoring the effectiveness of the plan.

 Personal finance consists of a variety of tools, methods and principles to manage finances.
 It is a broad area that includes the day to day individual finances.
-Some popular areas are banking, saving, spending, retirement planning, money management, loans and mortgages, insurance, budgeting, debt management and investing.
+For example, personal finance includes banking; saving; spending; retirement planning; money management; loans and mortgages; insurance; budgeting; debt management; and investing.

 Good financial planning includes analysis of one’s financial position and taking steps to improve it.
 Some people can solve their personal financial problems on their own and do so effectively.
 Others prefer to free information from personal finance blogs or paid information from a personal finance advisor.

 The initial assessment simply entails taking a look at your financial position.
 At a high level, it encompasses making a list of your income and expenses and seeing how they are generated.
 At a more detailed level, the assessment entails analysing related items such as savings; credit cards; spending habits; retirement plans; loans and payback periods; and expected short term and long term income and expenses.

 The way that one manages money can have an impact on the quality of one’s life.
 Therefore, it is important to create sensible goals that will benefit you and your family in the short term as well as in the long term.
 Effective goal setting in terms of personal finance can be completed by having a clear understanding of what you want for your future and for your dependents’ future.